-Nick Eliot, a 28 year old newspaper reporter moves in the guest house of the Forresters'.
-Everything goes fine until he meets Adrienne, the Forresters' only child, a 14 year old girl.
-She develops a crush on him.
-When he ignores her advances, she's rebuffed and willing to kill him.Written by
+Nick Eliot, a 28-year-old newspaper reporter, moves into the guest house of the Forresters.
+Everything goes fine until he meets 14-year-old Adrienne, the Forresters' only child.
+When she develops a crush and is rebuffed, she retaliates with vengeance.Written by

 20 of 35 people found this review helpful.

 Was this review helpful to you?